AP analysis: Wide gaps in legal protection of LGBT workers

 "No matter what you feel about the substantive issue of LGBT employment protections, everyone should be upset that a government agency ... could punish someone based on a change in law they could not have anticipated based on its plain text and its interpretation for 50 years," Bursch said.

-In Georgia, Mosby is still waiting to hear whether the EEOC will pursue her case against the city of Byron — and whether the Supreme Court's ruling might upend it.
+In Georgia, Mosby is waiting to hear whether the EEOC will pursue her case against the city of Byron — and if the Supreme Court's ruling might upend it.

-After making her transition public last year, Mosby said, she was ordered to start wearing a uniform the first day she came to work in a skirt.
-Previously, Mosby often wore suits and ties.
-When Mosby fired a reserve firefighter who called the chief a slur to her face, the firefighter appealed and was reinstated by the city.
+After making her transition public last year, Mosby said, she fired a reserve firefighter who called her a slur that's offensive to transgender people.
+The firefighter appealed and was reinstated by the city.
+Not long after, the city administrator fired Mosby.

-Meanwhile, Byron's City Council in January changed its personnel policy to eliminate appeals for any department heads the city fires.
-Still, Mosby said she was surprised when Derick Hayes, Byron's city administrator, fired her months later.

-Hayes cited three reasons for Mosby's firing in her termination letter: that she was responsible for a backlog of business licenses awaiting approval; that she attended only five classes at a recent fire chief's conference, wasting the city's money; and that she failed to maintain certification as an arson investigator.
+Her June termination letter blamed the chief for a backlog of business licenses awaiting approval, accused her of attending few classes at a recent conference and said she failed to maintain certification as an arson investigator.

 "The quick answer on that is no. I think the records reflect that," Collins said, declining to comment further.

-Mosby said being jobless left her in financial straits.
-The public humiliation of her firing further strained relationships with her family, already stressed following her transition.
+Mosby said being jobless left her in financial straits and the public humiliation of her firing further strained relationships with her family.

 Bynum reported from Savannah, Georgia.
 Kastanis reported from Los Angeles.